-Dermal fillers are considered very safe however there are some very important risks that every patient needs to be aware of.
+Dermal fillers are considered low risk, however there are some very important risks that every patient needs to be aware of.
 If your doctor does not consent you for these risks then they are not informing you of every possible outcome.

 The most serious risk with dermal fillers is the risk of injecting into a blood vessel such as an artery or vein.
 As dermal fillers are a viscous gel they can act to occlude the vessel and prevent the flow of blood.
 This can result in decreased perfusion to target tissues such as the skin and result in skin death or necrosis due to a lack of blood supply, There have also been cases of blindness resulting from dermal fillers due to the gel traveling to smaller arteries like the retinal artery which supplies the eye.

 High risk areas for this complication are the glabellar (frown area), nose, nasolabial folds and tear troughs.
-There have been no reported cases in Australia.
+There has been two reported cases in Australia in 2018.
 Even the most experienced cosmetic doctors would have had intravascular injection as a complication before.
 However in the right hands this is managed immediately with dissolving the filler and appropriate treatment.
 Another reason why it is essential to go to a medical clinic for your treatment.